TextRanch

 i haven't seen you for the last few days vs i haven't seen you in few days

-The correct phrase is "I haven't seen you for the last few days."
-The preposition "for" is used to indicate a duration of time, while the preposition "in" is not typically used in this context.
-The first phrase is the more common and correct way to express the idea of not seeing someone for a specific period of time.
+The correct sentence is "I haven't seen you for the last few days."
+The preposition "for" is used to indicate a duration of time, while the preposition "in" is not commonly used in this context.

 This phrase is correct and commonly used in English to indicate not seeing someone for a specific period of time.